akhilvreddy/Resume/README.md

-Credits to the original author, .
+Credits to the template author, Ganesh Mohan.